Probien/Core/README.md

 First, I had no idea how to structure the project, I come from java and have always used the MVC pattern to build APIs, then I decided to learn another type of desing so I create this project with domain based approach [(DDD)](https://airbrake.io/blog/software-design/domain-driven-design) (Recomendations are welcome).

+## Bussiness Logic

+- Administrator
+  - Can see all occurred logs into application (sessions, movements and payments).
+  - Can see detailed reports by branch office (money recorded, total products, employee statistics, etc).
+  - Can manage user access, create new branches, create new employees and create new category products.

+- Employee
+  - Can manage the category of products
+  - Can do pawn orders to customers as well as do endorsements.
+  - Can manage the status of pawn orders (in course, late, paid or overdue)

+- Customer
+  - Can do multiple pawns, their stuff are evaluated and classified by a category product when a quote is realized.
+  - Can do endorsements depending of payment modality (weekly or monthly).

+Lost products
+  - When a customer doesn't make any endorsement after the deadline, all the client's things become the property of probien.

 ## Roadmap

 - Phase 1